dxw/dxw-security-wp-plugin/readme.txt

 3. Look at your plugins page - a box will show on the far right showing the result of security reviews of your plugins
 4. Look at the dashboard - a box will show detailing the numbers of each status of review.

+== Frequently Asked Questions ==

+= Do you collect information about the plugins I'm using? = In short, no. We value your privacy.

+We do record aggregate numbers of requests for reviews of individual plugins (so that we can work out what we should be reviewing next) but we don't associate these with individual users, sites or IP addresses (and we will never do so without your consent).

+We only record the name of the plugin - not the version or any other specific information.

+You can see the data we currently record by visiting http://app.security.dxw.com/api/plugin_requests

 == Screenshots ==

 1. The security ratings displayed on your plugins page
 2. Information about a potentially unsafe plugin on the plugins page
 3. The dashboard widget showing the security ratings of your plugins

 == Changelog ==